CLizCorcoran/LifeList/README.md

-# List List - A Web App for Task Management
+# Life List - A Web App for Task Management
 ## Overview
 This web application is meant to demonstrate knowledge of React, React Router, and Redux.
 Life List allows the user to create, edit, and delete